 11/12/2018 by Angus Taylor

 On the evening of November 11th 2018, the Sunday when Britain traditionally remembers its war dead, Alexandra Palace in North London was giving thanks for life.
-10,000 reggae fans climbed the hill to glass “People’s Palace” to watch Chronixx and his friend Protoje perform a sold-out show featuring a procession of special guests.
+10,000 reggae fans climbed the hill to the glass “People’s Palace” to watch Chronixx and his friend Protoje perform a sold-out show featuring a procession of special guests.

 The Ally Pally gig was the centrepiece of a weeklong Chronixx London takeover.
 On Saturday 10th a Chronixx Popup Shop opened in Brixton Market [check the photo report here!], with a BBC concert at Tobacco Dock in the evening.
 A third concert was scheduled for Monday 12th at Bush Hall in Shepherds Bush.
 It was the culmination of multiple visits by these two figureheads of the 21st century Jamaican Rasta reggae resurgence, growing their fanbases into an undeniably popular movement in the notoriously hard-to-please London scene.